ansible/role-local-registry/README.md

 registry_host:
 > The hostname or IP address.
 Defaults to *localhost*.

+registry_create_certs
+> Generate self-signed certificates.
+Defaults to *true*.

 Example Playbook
 ----------------

-Below is an example playbook that stands up a registry and then makes some assertions.
-It tests that the registry is running and users can actuall authenticate.
+Below is an example playbook that stands up a registry and then makes some assertions, testing that the registry is running and users can actually authenticate.

 ```
 #